 Okta focuses on providing solutions, working to address a specific set of problems they know customers face.
-To enable sales reps to speak to these business challenges, Eric and his team rely on Lucidchart to craft professional architecture and sequence diagrams that illustrate the solutions Okta offers.
+To enable sales reps to speak to these business challenges, Eric and his team rely on Lucidchart to craft professional architecture and sequence diagrams that illustrate the solutions Okta offers and break down the complexity involved.
 For example, Eric can create a sequence diagram illustrating the multi-factor authentication feature and how the different components interact.
-Using Lucidchart’s UML sequence markup feature, Eric is able to build these sequence diagrams even more efficiently.
+Using Lucidchart’s UML sequence markup feature, Eric is able to build these sequence diagrams even more efficiently and avoid the tedious nature of manual diagramming.
 For companies transitioning to cloud technology, Eric builds architecture diagrams showing how Okta integrates with existing architecture to support this transition.

 Anytime a new feature is released, Eric’s team is proactive about creating diagrams to educate employees on how the feature works and which customer needs it addresses.